[as approved by Board vote June 7, 2023]

-B. Purpose: The purpose of the Association shall be to promote the best interests and welfare of the Association community.
+Section 2.
+Purpose: The purpose of the Association is to promote the best interests and welfare of the Association Community.
+The Association shall operate as an independent, volunteer, nonprofit, educational organization.

 Section 1: Eligibility

-B. Former residents who have moved to a location outside of the boundaries of the Association Community are also eligible.
+B. Former individuals formerly residing in but currently living outside of the boundaries of the Association Community are also eligible for membership.

 A. Class A Members- shall consist of those individuals/families who reside in the stated boundaries of the Association Community.